aio-libs/aiokafka/docs/consumer.rst

 People who worked with ``kafka-python`` or Java Client probably know that the ``poll()`` API is designed to ensure liveness of a **Consumer Group**.
-In other words Consumer will only be considered alive if it consumes messages.
+In other words, Consumer will only be considered alive if it consumes messages.
 It's not the same for ``aiokafka``, for more details read :ref:`Difference between aiokafka and kafka-python <kafka_python_difference>`.

-``aiokafka`` will join the group on ``consumer.start()`` and will send heartbeats in background even if the consumer makes no progress.
-It will also commit offsets in background in autocommit mode strictly by time.
+``aiokafka`` will join the group on ``consumer.start()`` and will send heartbeats in the background even if the consumer makes no progress.
+It will also commit offsets in autocommit mode strictly by time in the background.